 If your organization is interested in submitting an application for funding, click here.

 For answers to frequently asked questions about the fund and general contact information, please click here.

 Thank you to our partners who have come together from philanthropy, government, and business to support our community through the Chicago Community COVID-19 Response Fund.

 Anonymous (4) I The Allstate Foundation I Bank of America I Blue Cross and Blue Shield of Illinois I BMO Harris Bank I CDW I Chicago Bears I The Chicago Community Trust I The Coleman Foundation I The Crown Family I Cubs Charities I DeBock Eccles Foundation I Discover Financial Services I Enova I Exelon and ComEd I The Field Foundation I First Midwest Bank I Healthy Communities Foundation I The Hearst Foundations I Interactive Brokers Group I ITW I JB and MK Pritzker Family Foundation I The John D. and Catherine T. MacArthur Foundation I The Joyce Foundation I JPMorgan Chase & Co.
 I The Knight Family Foundation I Madison Dearborn Partners I Northern Trust I PepsiCo I PNC I Polk Bros.
-Foundation I Pritzker Foundation I Pritzker Traubert Foundation I The Robert R. McCormick Foundation I RRF Foundation for Aging I Searle Funds at The Chicago Community Trust I Target I Walder Foundation
+Foundation I Pritzker Foundation I Pritzker Traubert Foundation I RRF Foundation for Aging I The Robert R. McCormick Foundation I Saving Our Selves: A BET COVID-19 Relief Effort and United Way Worldwide I Searle Funds at The Chicago Community Trust I Target I Walder Foundation

 View our growing list of donors on our supporters page.